Over 1,000 Five Star Reviews

 Color

-Pear diamonds, like other elongated fancy shapes, may show body color slightly more readily than round brilliants.
-We recommend diamond color grades G–H or higher for platinum or white gold settings to achieve a bright, icy appearance.
 For yellow or rose gold, I-J grades work beautifully, matching the warmth of the metal and offering significant savings.

-Pear diamonds typically appear larger than round diamonds of the same carat weight due to their elongated shape and larger surface area.
+Pear diamonds typically appear larger than round diamonds of the same diamond carat weight due to their elongated shape and larger surface area.
 Pear cuts are also less expensive per carat because the cutting process uses more of the rough diamond with less waste.
-For buyers focused on value, choosing just below popular carat milestones—such as 0.90 instead of 1.00 carat, or 1.40 instead of 1.50 carat—offers significant savings with minimal visible difference.
+This makes pear diamonds appealing for those wanting visual impact within their budget.

 Best Settings for Pear Cut Diamonds